 A year ago, John called me to ask if they could use Forrager’s map in their upcoming book, Homemade for Sale.
 I was glad to hear about a book dedicated to the cottage food industry, but honestly, I wasn’t expecting too much.
 Little did I know that this couple has been publishing books for almost 20 years!
 Imagine my surprise when the first version came through my inbox — I was immediately impressed.

 There are other excellent books about starting a small food business, but Homemade for Sale is unique in that it is tailor-made for someone who wants to start from home.
 Every page comes from the perspective of a cottage food operation, and it is well-written, inspiring, and very comprehensive.

 If you are a first-time entrepreneur looking to start or grow a cottage food business, I think you should buy the book.
-Also, John and Lisa have offered to post some guest blogs on Forrager with excerpts from Homemade for Sale, so keep an eye out for those in the coming weeks.
+If you want to taste a sample of the book, John and Lisa have posted some excerpts from Homemade for Sale.